-We are excited about the continued progress that Dr. Leavitt and her colleagues are making to better understand the complex pathology of MS. We will continue to support their research and raise awareness until we have accomplished the goal of ending MS forever.
+We are inspired by the continued progress that Dr. Leavitt and her colleagues are making to understand the complex pathology of MS, and we will support her research until we achieve the goal of ending MS forever.

 To make a donation to TeaM BryantS, please visit: